edicoehf/beidnakerfi/backend/README.md

 ### Parameters

-All list data requests support additional parameters for pagination, ordering and searching.
+All data-list requests support additional parameters for pagination, ordering and searching.

 + Pagination
     + `/?limit=10&offset=0`